demisto/content/Packs/FeedElasticsearch/Integrations/FeedElasticsearch/README.md

 ---

 Fetch indicators stored in an Elasticsearch database.
-1. Cortex XSOAR Feed saved by Cortex XSOAR in an Elasticsearch configured enviornment.
+1. The Cortex XSOAR Feed contains system indicators saved in an Elasticsearch index.
-2. Cortex XSOAR MT Shared Feed shared by a tenant in a multi-tenant enviornment.
+2. The Cortex XSOAR MT Shared Feed contains indicators shared by a tenant account in a multi-tenant environment.
-3. Generic Feed is a feed in a format dictated by the user.
+3. The Generic Feed contains a feed in a format specified by the user.

 ## Configure ElasticsearchFeed on Cortex XSOAR
 ---